jbcoe/value_types/DRAFT.md

 `indirect` or `polymorphic` object, and with it use dynamically allocate memory, the user must explicitly use a constructor.

+The standard already marks multiple argument constructors as explicit for the inplace constructors of `optional` and `any`.

 With some suitably compelling motivation, the `explicit` keyword could be removed from some constructors in a later revision of the C++ standard without rendering code ill-formed.